Healthcare and Artificial Intelligence: Saving Lives and Costs

 - Dosage accuracy.
 Determining medication dosing relies on guidelines along with educated guesswork, according to HBR.
 Dosing errors account for up 37% of all preventable medical errors, which can be reduced significantly by combining those guidelines with improved data and analysis.
 As AI is increasingly used for this, incorrect dosing – and its devastating effects – could be a thing of the past.

 - Backoffice efficiency.
-Healthcare costs are through the roof, so AI is being increasingly applied to correct and improve inefficiencies in the backoffice such as improving workflows and eliminating time-consuming tasks such as writing chart notes and ordering tests and prescriptions.
+Healthcare costs are through the roof, so AI is increasingly applied to correct and improve inefficiencies in the back office, such as improving workflows and eliminating time-consuming tasks such as writing chart notes and ordering tests and prescriptions.
 Automating administrative tasks frees up care providers to prioritize urgent matters and saves time on routine tasks.

 - Identifying diseased cells.
-Teaching a computer to better recognize what something looks like is what the industry calls deep learning.
-It is used for such technologies as speech recognition and it gets more accurate the more the system is used.
+Teaching a computer to recognize better what something looks like is what the industry calls deep learning.
+It is used for such technologies as speech recognition, and it gets more accurate the more the system is used.
 The same process is used to identify cancer cells.
 Surgeons rely on biopsies to decide what tissue to remove, so accurate biopsy identification and analysis is crucial.
-By feeding thousands of images of cancer cells as well as examples the computer was prone to make a mistake on, an AI and machine learning-powered computer continually improves in accuracy.
-With improvements in scanning, storage, performance and algorithms, cell identification is going to be a capability to watch in the years to come.
+By feeding thousands of images of cancer cells and examples, the computer was prone to make a mistake on, an AI, and machine learning-powered computer continually improves inaccuracy.
+With improvements in scanning, storage, performance, and algorithms, cell identification will be a capability to watch in the years to come.

 AI is getting more and more sophisticated, able to save costs and do what people do – and some they can’t – more efficiently and quickly.
 The possibilities are endless in healthcare, just like it is in our everyday lives.
 Above are just a few of the benefits the healthcare industry and patients enjoy.